 The product safety landscape

-Trading Standards administers the product safety elements of the Fair Trading Act.
+The Ministry of Business, Innovation and Employment administers the product safety elements of the Fair Trading Act.
 Some products are regulated by other agencies.

 What we do

-The Trading Standards team works to reduce significant risks and hazards that products may pose to New Zealand consumers.
+We work to reduce significant risks and hazards that products may pose to New Zealand consumers.
 How we do this includes:

 - engaging with industry, standards making bodies, injury prevention agencies and other regulators